Categories

 Flying Bookfish by Catherine Raine, 2012

-With my fish assembled, it was just a matter of cutting and arranging twelve skewers and affixing the energetic yet dignified creatures to them.
-As a final touch, I tied short lengths of the saffron and green thread around each skewer.
-I also added stickers to the decorated inside covers of the book.
+I glued double-images of the fish stickers together, and then I cut twelve skewers into varying sizes before affixing the energetic yet dignified creatures to them.
+As as penultimate touch, I tied short lengths of the saffron and green thread around each skewer.
+Finally, I added stickers to the decorated inside covers of the book.
 And that’s the story of Flying Bookfish!

 Flying Bookfish by Catherine Raine, 2012